 Reduce unnecessary arrests that destabilize families and communities,

-Replace discriminatory cash bail with practical, risk-based decision-making, and
+Replace discriminatory money bail with practical, risk-based decision-making, and

-Restrict detention (after due process) to the small number of people who pose a genuine threat to public safety.
+Restrict detention (after due process) to the small number of people who pose unmanageable risks if released.

 And we will do this in 20 states by 2020.

 Our justice system currently operates like a complex maze, with too many entry points and too few exits.
 As a result, many people enter jail—and stay in pretrial detention—unnecessarily, which increases their chances of getting stuck in the maze.
 In fact, each year nearly 12 million people are booked into U.S. jails, mostly for nonviolent misdemeanors, and more than 60 percent of jail inmates are unconvicted—largely because they are too poor to post even small money bond amounts.

 Even three days in jail can be too much, leaving low-risk defendants less likely to appear in court and more likely to commit new crimes—because of the stress incarceration places on fundamentals like jobs, housing and family connections.

 Meanwhile, half of the highest-risk defendants go free by posting money bail under laws that currently hinder judges’ ability to detain based on risk.

 People who could safely await trial under community supervision are also more likely to be sentenced to probation (instead of jail) if convicted, since they’ve already demonstrated good behavior under monitoring.
 By keeping nonviolent defendants out of the maze, we can improve their outcomes.
 This is a more commonsense approach to justice, producing better public safety and saving money.

 The 3DaysCountTM Solution

 3DaysCountTM will follow the example of places like Colorado, Kentucky, New Jersey, Washington, DC, and dozens of other locales where updated state laws encouraged local jurisdictions to reliably implement smarter pretrial justice policies and practices.